bioinformaticsdotca/HT-Biology_2017/Pathways/module2_lab/mod2_lab_GSEA.md

 5a.
 Click on *Success* to launch the results in html format in your default web browser.

 TIP: If the GSEA application has been closed, you can still see the results by opening the result folder and clicking on the *index* file – index.html. (see screenshot below).
-The
+The first phenotype corresponds to gene-sets enriched in genes up-regulated in the mesenchymal subtype.
+The second phenotype corresponds to gene-sets enriched in genes up-regulated in the immunological phenotype.

 When examining the results there are a few things to look for: